 Citrus Greening Disease Discovered in Rancho Cucamonga

-Recently, the California Department of Food and Agriculture (CDFA) has discovered Huanglongbing, also known as HLB or citrus greening disease, in Rancho Cucamonga.
+California Department of Food and Agriculture (CDFA) has discovered Huanglongbing, also known as HLB or citrus greening disease, in Rancho Cucamonga.
 HLB kills citrus trees and has no cure.
 The disease is not harmful to humans or animals.

 Signs of citrus greening disease are: